 • Don’t be afraid of letting your kids fail.
 It can be hard seeing your kids experience disappointments, but understanding how to handle failure and persevere through difficulty is an important lesson for kids to learn while they’re young.
 “Let your child make mistakes, or as I call it, ‘bump into the furniture,’” Mayer says.
 Whether you let your children lose once in a while at Chutes and Ladders or encourage them to try something new that they may not succeed in at first, it’ll pay off down the road.

 • Don’t over-praise your child.
 People who complain about the current “everyone gets a trophy” mentality may have a valid point— a 2015 study found that kids whose parents overvalue them—for instance, praising them for talents they don’t posses—are more likely to develop narcissistic behaviors.
 Yes, it’s important to encourage your kids and shower them with affection, but research shows that children can internalize their parents’ inflated views of them, leading to spoiled behavior.
 Instead of applauding your child for something they didn’t actually excel at, try praising your child’s effort—for example, “I’m proud of you for working so hard on that school project.”

 • Make rules you intend to keep.
-Letting your child repeatedly ignore the limits you set just encourages him to continue behaving badly.
+Letting your child repeatedly ignore the limits you set just encourages them to continue behaving badly.
 Even if they’re basic boundaries, set a few family rules and stand your ground.
 “Have firm, consistent rules and structure for your child,” Mayer says.
 “Make sure you gain their respect and that you give respect, and love will follow.”